Linear Fractional Transformation modeling of multibody dynamics around parameter-dependent equilibrium: Introduction

-In this paper, the framework from \cite{alazard2008linear,Alazard2020,Alazard2015,Sanfedino2018,Chebbi2017,Guy2014a,Perez2016,Sanfedino2021} is extended to the modeling of multibody systems undergoing variations around a uniformly accelerated motion, e.g. for systems subject to gravity (robotic arms, aircrafts, civil machinery, stratospheric balloons...) or space systems during a thrust phase (launchers, spacecrafts).
-This specific boundary condition introduces a dependency of the trim point on parameters such as the masses or angular positions of the bodies.
-The proposed approach relies on the linearization of each individual substructure and kinematic joint subject to such a boundary condition, rather than resorting to symbolic trimming of the nonlinear model or polynomial fitting of a set of LTI plants.
-The linearized model is obtained under the form of a block diagram, and the uncertain, varying and design parameters can be isolated with a LFT representation.
-In particular, the model is a continuous function of all these parameters and is guaranteed to cover all plants within the specified bounds without introducing conservatism.
-Since the linearization procedure only relies on basic block-diagram manipulations, the LFT models can be obtained in a reasonable amount of time (less than a minute for the application examples presented in this paper).
-Furthermore, the proposed approach is modular, in the sense that it can be extended to other boundary conditions, bodies and kinematic joints by deriving their individual linearized models.
-To the authors knowledge, this approach is the first contribution addressing the parametric model linearization around parameter-dependent equilibrium in the general context of multi-body systems.
-Targeted engineering applications include modeling of uncertain LPV systems, robust vibrations control, prediction of worst-case configurations in preliminary design phases, robust gain scheduling, integrated control/structure co-design.
+In this paper, the framework from \cite{alazard2008linear,Alazard2020,Alazard2015,Sanfedino2018,Perez2016,Sanfedino2021} is extended to the modeling of multibody systems undergoing variations around a uniformly accelerated motion, e.g. for systems subject to gravity (robotic arms, aircrafts, civil machinery, stratospheric balloons...) or space systems during a thrust phase (launchers, spacecrafts).
+It was motivated by the need for robust control for stratospheric balloons, which are complex multibody systems subject to gravity with uncertain masses \cite{Kassarian2021} that cannot be modeled with current multibody software due to the parameter-dependent trim conditions.
+Rather than linearizing the nonlinear model of the multibody structure, the proposed approach linearizes each individual substructure and kinematic joint and assembles them to build the LFT model of the structure, after an analytical computation of the parameter-dependent equilibrium.
+It allows to only perform operations that preserve the LFT form throughout the linearization process.
+The LFT model regroups all parametric configurations in one single model, enabling modern analysis and control tools like $\mu$-analysis or $\mathcal H_{\infty}$-synthesis, and is obtained without resorting to symbolic trimming of the nonlinear model or polynomial fitting of a set of LTI plants; in particular, the LFT model exactly covers all plants within the specified bounds without introducing conservatism or fitting error.
+Since the linearization procedure only relies on basic block-diagram manipulations, the LFT model is obtained in a reasonable amount of time.
+From the control engineer's point of view, the proposed approach can be implemented in Matlab-Simulink to build complex multibody structures by interconnecting the individual bodies.
+Targeted engineering applications include modeling of uncertain LPV multibody systems and lumped-parameter modeling of uncertain flexible systems, for the purpose of robust control, gain scheduling, vibrations control, or integrated control/structure co-design, along with control design tools such as Matlab \textit{robust control toolbox}.
+To the authors knowledge, this approach is the first contribution addressing the parametric model linearization around parameter-dependent equilibrium in the general context of uncertain multibody systems.